MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/add-user-or-contact-to-distribution-list.md

 ---
-title: "Add a user or contact to an Office 365 distribution list" ms.author: kwekua
+title: "Add a user or contact to an Office 365 distribution group" ms.author: kwekua
 author: kwekua
 manager: scotv